melsofany/EcoSync/replit.md

 ### Feature Specifications
 - **Quotation Management**: Full lifecycle from request to completion with accurate data import from Excel, following a unified workflow with stages.
 - **Item Catalog**: AI-enhanced item management with intelligent duplicate detection, focusing on part number normalization, description similarity, and keyword extraction.
-- **AI-Powered Item Unification**: Integration for intelligent item consolidation based on part number matching and description similarity analysis.
-Automated system to merge duplicate items.
-Independent monitoring page at /monitor for real-time unification tracking (August 2025).
+- **AI-Powered Item Unification**: Advanced Google Sheets integration for intelligent item consolidation.
+System processes data starting from row 2, analyzes part numbers (column D) and descriptions using AI similarity matching, then assigns unified item IDs (column A) to matching rows.
+Real-time unification tracking available at /monitor with comprehensive progress monitoring (August 2025).
 - **Purchase Order Processing**: Integration with the quotation system, including robust search capabilities and importing existing POs from Excel.
 - **User Management**: Role-based access and activity monitoring.
 - **Client & Supplier Management**: Functionality for adding, editing, and deleting clients and suppliers with soft delete logic.